flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 * **Drone and FlytPOD Orientation:**

-FlytPOD should be mounted in such a way that the forward direction of the FlytPOD is aligned with the heading of the drone.
+FlytPOD should be mounted in such a way that the front of the FlytPOD is aligned with the heading of the drone.

 .. tip:: You can choose to mount the FlytPOD in a different direction.
 For this, change the Autopilot Orientation in the Sensor calbration tab in FlytConsole.